jefponte/unilab-api/apidoc/src/header.md

 # Introduction

-This example documentation contains all the possible configuration options for apidoc.
+This documentation contains how to access data from sig and another datas of the UNILAB.